particle-iot/docs/src/content/troubleshooting/guides/build-tools-troubleshooting/cli-mac-apple-silicon.md

 # {{title}}

+The Particle CLI should be installed using the [Particle CLI installer](/getting-started/developer-tools/cli).
+The current versions of the installer should eliminate issues on computer with Apple silicon (M1, M2, M3, ...).

+You can view the older instruction by expanding the section below.
+This should only be necessary if you want to run the Particle CLI from source or want to run an older version with support for discontinued platforms such as the Spark Core.

+{{collapse op="start" label="Show older information"}}

 There are potentially a few issues with using the Particle CLI on a computer with Apple silicon (M1, M2, M3, ...) that are especially pronounced if you have imported your settings and applications from an Intel-based Mac.

 ## Working scenarios